 - Thursday, June 23, 2022

 - Thursday, July 14, 2022

 - Thursday, July 28, 2022

 Introduction to College Chemistry (CHM 02) is a pre-requisite for CHM 11 and CHM 17.
 You can place out of CHM 02 by taking a Chemistry Placement Exam.

-All exams will start at 12 noon and will take 1 hour and 20 minutes to complete.
+All exams will start at 12 noon and will take 60 minutes to complete.

-You will need to bring #2 pencils, a calculator and a BCC or State issued ID for identification purposes.
+You will need to bring a calculator and a BCC or State-issued ID for identification purposes.

 - Students can take the placement test ONLY ONCE

 To sign qualify for a testing accommodation for the CHM Placement Exam, a student must be registered with the BCC Disability Office Services Office and show confirmation of registration to the BCC Chemistry, Earth Sciences and Environmental Sciences Office: Elizabeth.Diaz04@bcc.cuny.edu and Daisy.Mcfarlane@bcc.cuny.edu You will be contacted by return email once the time window for the accommodation has been set.